The guitarguitar Interview: Opeth's Fredrik Akesson

 GG: Right, as it was getting put together.

 FA: Yeah, at the demo stage.
 But he was quite isolated, definitely.
 Usually that’s how he writes.
 Everyone else got most of the songs at once when he was pretty much finished.
-Usually, we get three of four songs, at least and then it carries on, but this time...yeah, like you said.
+Usually, we get three or four songs at least and then it carries on, but this time...yeah, like you said.
 I was the one who heard it a bit more, as I was down there and did some solos.
 But I had a gut feeling when I heard the first song he played to me, which is ‘All Things must Pass’.

 GG: Which is the last song on the record?